CodyBontecou/blog/content/obsidian-git-on-ios.md

 draft: false
 ignore: false
 created_at: 2024-11-09T10:02
-last_modified: 2024-11-09T21:19
+last_modified: 2024-11-09T22:20
 ---

 A step-by-step guide on how to connect your obsidian vault that is stored on Github to your iOS device.

-The [obsidian-git](https://github.com/Vinzent03/obsidian-git) plugin works for iOS and Android, but it claims it is unreliable and in some cases, simply does not work.
+The [obsidian-git](https://github.com/Vinzent03/obsidian-git) plugin works for iOS and Android, although it claims on their github repository that it is unreliable and in some cases, simply does not work.

-I tried many of the options and guides discussed online, but after hours of work, only the steps I'm sharing worked for me.
+I tried many of the options and guides discussed online, but after hours of work, only the steps I'm sharing here worked for me.

-## Stack

-> This solution probably works with your device, I'm just sharing the explicit details of what I have.

-- iPhone 13 Pro Max
-- iOS v18.1
-- Obsidian v1.7.5.
-- Working Copy v6.1.8

 ## Cloning the git repo to iPhone